snakey1980/githubpages/content/posts/secret-santa.md

 This appears to be correct under some testing I did, but I did not adopt this method for my Secret Santa program.

+#### In the wild

+I looked at some Secret Santa programs on Github.
+In the first three I found I saw one correct one (similar to my draw4()), one unfair one (similar to my draw2()), and one which attempts to "fix" non-derangement permutations with localised switching, which I haven't analysed.

 My Secret Santa program is [here](https://github.com/snakey1980/secretsanta).